Position

 • Bachelor’s degree in Quality Management, Engineering, or a related field.

-• Minimum of 5 years of experience in a quality assurance or quality control role.
+• Minimum of 5 years of experience in a quality assurance role.

-• Proven experience in a leadership position, managing a team of quality analysts.
+• Proven experience in a leadership or managerial position within a quality assurance team.

 Is becoming a Quality Lead a good career path?